jaikishantulswani/bb-reports-templates/xss.md

 ## Description

 The parameter `yyy` is missing sanitization in the following url:
 `http://xxx.xxxxxxxxxxxx.xxx/............`

-Payload
+Payload:
 `.......`

 Which render the following code:
 `......`